It’s Back to School season and it’s time to get “regular” with our routines again!

 My Favorite Don’ts:

-- Don’t use without reading the operating instructions!
+- Don’t use it without reading the operating instructions!
 Sound familiar? 😉

 - Don’t ever cook without adding liquid, at least ½ – 1 cup of water or other liquid.